Virginia State Route 123: Route description

-SR 123 begins at an intersection with US 1 (Jefferson Davis Highway) between the Woodbridge station serving Amtrak and the Fredericksburg Line of Virginia Railway Express station and US 1's bridge over the Occoquan River in Woodbridge.
+SR 123 begins at an intersection with US 1 (Richmond Highway) between the Woodbridge station serving Amtrak and the Fredericksburg Line of Virginia Railway Express station and US 1's bridge over the Occoquan River in Woodbridge.
 The state highway heads north as Gordon Boulevard, a four- to six-lane divided highway.
 SR 123 meets I-95 at a partial cloverleaf interchange that contains a reversible ramp to and from the Interstate's HOV lanes in the direction of Washington.
 There is no access from southbound I-95 to southbound SR 123; that movement is provided indirectly via I-95's interchange with US 1 across the river in Fairfax County.
 The Route 123 and I-95 Commuter Lot, a park and ride facility, is located within the southeast quadrant of this interchange.
 Past the interchange, the route heads east of the Occoquan Commuter Lot park and ride.
 The state highway passes through the eastern edge of the town of Occoquan and crosses the Occoquan River on a six-lane bridge.

 SR 123 continues into Fairfax County as Ox Road, which passes through the western part of Lorton.
 The state highway passes by the former Lorton Reformatory and reduces to four lanes north of SR 611 (Furnace Road).
 SR 123 passes northwest along the edge of the suburban communities of Laurel Hill, Crosspointe, and South Run.
 The state highway serves the park surrounding Burke Lake, then veers north through a partial cloverleaf interchange with SR 286 (Fairfax County Parkway) to the west of Burke Centre.
 SR 123 crosses over Norfolk Southern Railway's Washington District rail line, which also carries the Manassas Line of Virginia Railway Express, at Springfield.

 North of its intersection with SR 620 (Braddock Road), SR 123 passes along the west side of the campus of George Mason University, which includes the EagleBank Arena.
 The university's athletic complex, including George Mason Stadium, lies to the west of the state highway south of its intersection with University Drive, which heads east onto the campus as SR 383.
 North of University Drive, SR 123 enters the city of Fairfax and its name changes to Chain Bridge Road.
 The highway becomes undivided north of Judicial Drive; the state highway passes the Barbour House, the Historic Fairfax County Courthouse, and the Fairfax County offices and judicial center.
 North of SR 236 (Main Street), SR 123 reduces to two lanes and passes through an S-curve, then heads through a residential area before expanding to a four-lane divided highway at its intersection with US 29 and US 50 (Fairfax Boulevard).